NREL/resstock/docs/source/advanced_tutorial/installer_setup.rst

 Installer Setup
 ###############

-Download the OpenStudio installer from `openstudio.net <https://www.openstudio.net>`_.
-Then follow the instructions below for :ref:`windows-setup` or :ref:`mac-setup`.
+After you have downloaded the OpenStudio installer, you will want to install Ruby.
+This will allow you to execute rake tasks contained in the `Rakefile <https://github.com/NREL/OpenStudio-BuildStock/blob/master/Rakefile>`_.
+Follow the instructions below for :ref:`windows-setup` or :ref:`mac-setup`.

 .. _windows-setup: